 Not all designs are created equal.
 Design maturity involves –among many other skills – the ability to identify the mindset and the underpinning principles from which a design deliverable should be thought and produced.
 At Base22, we create digital experiences that enable businesses and organizations to better communicate and engage with their audiences.
-This type of job usually includes working with Content Management Systems (CMS), since they are one of the tools behind portals with constant information updates.
+This type of job usually includes working with and designing for Content Management Systems (CMS), since they are one of the tools behind portals with constant information updates.
 After working with clients coming from a variety of industries, needs and circumstances, we have found the following principles and considerations very useful.

 First things first.
 What is a CMS?

 I’ll use Jonathan Kahn‘s CMS definition because it is simple yet comprehensive: “… a CMS is a software application that allows non-technical people to create, edit, classify, compose, deliver, and manage web content.”
 A CMS provides the structure that adds semantic richness to content which enables users to search, filter, and find meaningful relationships between different pieces of information.
-Some content management systems also provide social capabilities among many, many other functionalities.
+Some content management systems also provide social capabilities, among many, many other functionalities.